 The diamonds of D – F color group are the elite, the highest status symbol.
 These are the recognized standards, having absolutely no color, which makes them attractive to any eye.
 Buying the gems of the color category is a perfect kind of investment.
 Purchasing such diamonds is always the best choice.
 If a man buys a 5 carat diamond ring with a diamond of the group for his lady, he will never be ignored.

 The diamonds of G — H color group are near colorless, however can come with the slightest yellow shade, which isn’t even detected by an inexperienced eye.
 The color is perfect for various pieces of jewelry.
 Such gems are famous for their classic glare.
 These diamonds look wonderful in many types of gold jewelry.
 If you are in search of a necklace with diamonds and have limited budget, choose the color category in order to get an amazing necklace at a pleasant price.

 The diamonds of I — J color group also match gold perfectly.
-For example, if you are looking for earrings of white gold with diamonds, the gems will soften the cold shine of the metal as their light yellow shade is much warmer.
+For example, if you are looking for 5 carat diamond ring of white gold with diamonds, the gems will soften the cold shine of the metal as their light yellow shade is much warmer.
 And, vice versa, in case you need to hide the slight yellow tone of the diamond, buy jewelry of yellow gold.

 The diamonds of K — M, color group shine like the sun, which makes them different from the previously named groups.
 Jewelry with such diamonds looks more colorful.
 In my opinion, a bracelet with the diamonds of the color can draw the attention of many observers.